The Return of Koerner, Ray & Glover

-The Return of Koerner, Ray and Glover is an album by Koerner, Ray & Glover, released in 1965.
+The Return of Koerner, Ray and Glover is the third and final studio album by Koerner, Ray & Glover.
+The album was released on October 22, 1965.
 It was their last recording for Elektra and it would be seven years before the trio's next release.

 Koerner appeared at the 1965 Newport Folk Festival accompanied by Glover, one of the few times the two performed without Dave Ray.

 The Return of Koerner, Ray and Glover was reissued by Red House Records in 1999.